Royal Oak, Maryland

 Royal Oak is an unincorporated community in Talbot County, Maryland, United States.
 Royal Oak is located at the intersection of Maryland Route 329 and Bellevue Road, southeast of St. Michaels.

+History

+Settlement in the Royal Oak area dates back to land grants recorded in 1659, predating nearby towns such as Easton and St. Michaels.
+The community derived its name from an ancient oak tree, originally known as Bartlett's Oak, which stood on the land of John Bartlett near Bellevue Road.
+During the American Revolutionary War and the War of 1812, a local militia unit called the "Hearts of Oak" used the massive tree as a muster point for roll call.

+Royal Oak was formally recognized by the United States federal government in 1837 upon the opening of its first post office.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Royal Oak has a humid subtropical climate, abbreviated "Cfa" on climate maps.